stangenberg/docker-java/README.md

 ## Usage ##

+### With [Drone][DRONE]
-add `image: thstangenberg/java` to your .done.yml to use the latest version.
+add `image: stangenberg/java` to your .done.yml to use the latest version.
 Currently java 8.

-- use `image: thstangenberg/java:8` for java 8
+- use `image: stangenberg/java:8` for java 8
-- use `image: thstangenberg/java:7` for java 7
+- use `image: stangenberg/java:7` for java 7

 ## Build

 Make is used as build system.

 - `make` / starts normal docker build.
 - `make run` / build and run the container.
-This uses `java-builder` as container name and automatically stops a running container with an equal name beforehand.
+This uses `java` as container name and automatically stops a running container with an equal name beforehand.
 - `make bash` /  build, run the container and start a bash prompt.
 - `make ncbuild` / normal build without using the docker cache ( --no-cache ).